bcgov/platform-developer-docs/src/docs/secrets-management/external-secrets.md

 For more details, visit the [official External Secrets Operator documentation](https://external-secrets.io/latest/).

+Note that OpenShift Secrets are now encrypted on disk, which resolves what was previously a security concern.

 ## How External Secrets Operator works

 To connect to an external secrets management system, you create two resources: